itk-robotics/reading-buddy/README.md

 Use trigger phrase as defined dialog, e.g. "læsemakker".
 Connect a browser to book-server via the endpoints shown on Pepper's tablet.

+## How to create new stories

+- Navigate to '~/.local/share/PackageManager/apps/reading_buddy/flask_server/static/stories'
+- Duplicate the folder 'drageridderne'
+- Rename the new folder 'drageridderne' folder and .json.
+They must have identical names.
+- Use the .json file as template for new content.
+- Upload to robot.

 ### Build assets

 Run `yarn install` this installs all the required node packages.